 Maternity Benefit is payable to insured women immediately before or after confinement or to a husband whose wife cannot qualify on her own.
 Maternity Benefit is divided into two categories:

-Maternity Allowance is paid at a rate of 65% of the woman’s average insurable earnings during the 30 weeks immediately before the week that payment of the benefit commences.
-This benefit is payable for a period of twelve (12) weeks but not earlier than six weeks before expected confinement.
+Maternity Allowance is paid at a rate of 65% of the woman’s average insurable earnings for a period of twelve (12) weeks

-A certificate of confinement or expected confinement, confirming the actual date of delivery or the expected date of delivery from a registered doctor must accompany a claim for a Maternity Allowance.
-A midwife can also certify the claim form but only in confinement cases.
+To claim a Maternity Benefit, a claim form signed by a registered medical doctor stating the expected date of confinement or the actual date of delivery must be suubmitted to the NIS office.
+A midwife can also sign the claim form but only in confinement cases.
 An original birth certificate must be submitted for babies born outside of Grenada.

-To qualify for Maternity Allowance, the claimant must: Be registered with the NIS for at least 30 weeks; Have paid contributions for at least 20 weeks in the 30-week period immediately preceding the week of confinement; Be between the ages of 16 and 60
+To qualify for Maternity Allowance, the claimant must: Be registered with the NIS for at least 30 weeks; Have paid at least 20 contributions in the 30-week period immediately before the week of confinement; Be employed/selfemployed at the time; Be between the ages of 16 and 60

-If you return to work prior to the end of the 12 week period while you are receiving Maternity Benefit, you should immediately inform the National Insurance Scheme.
-Payment will cease immediately when you return to work.
+If the woman return to work before the end of the 12 week period while receiving a Maternity Benefit, she should immediately inform the National Insurance Scheme.
+Payment will cease immediately when she returns to work.

 An insured person may be disqualified from receiving a Maternity Benefit if she:

-Claims for Maternity Benefit must be filed not earlier than the 6th week before expected confinement or not later than 3 weeks after the date of confinement.
+Claims for Maternity Benefit must be submitted no more than 6 weeks before expected confinement or 3 weeks after the date of confinement.